-5 Steps to Becoming a Better Listener: Improving Your Life and Relationships
+How to Become a Better Listener: 5 Steps for Improving Your Life and Relationships

 Blah, Blah, Blah -- Just Kill Me Now

 Standing there thinking, “blah, blah, blah – just kill me now” as my friend prattled on, I realized what a horrible listener I'd become.
 The truth was I hated listening.
 I found it a chore – draining and boring – and often went to outrageous lengths to avoid it.
 Over the years, this cost me dearly in both my professional and personal relationships as people started to perceive me as someone who was cold, aloof, and just didn't care.
 I certainly didn't view myself that way, but I was beginning to understand why others did.
 I needed to make some big changes to become a better listener, but first I had to figure out why I had reached this point where I found listening so off-putting.